 A popular saying goes, ‘a picture is worth a thousand words’.
 But what is for sure worth a thousand pictures is your first hand experience.

-The image of New Zealand as it is, with its pristine nature, magnificent views of snow-capped mountains, sandy beaches and primeval forest, will stay with you forever.
+The image of New Zealand as it is will stay with you forever.
+Be it for pristine nature, magnificent views of snow-capped mountains, or sandy beaches and primeval forest.

-Unspoilt nature, clean air, bustling cities, unique flora and fauna – all this and more is awaiting you here.
+Unspoilt environment, clean air, bustling cities, unique flora and fauna – all this and more is awaiting you here.